hukenovs/easyportrait/README.md

 # EasyPortrait - Face Parsing and Portrait Segmentation Dataset
 We introduce a large-scale image dataset **EasyPortrait** for portrait segmentation and face parsing.
 Proposed dataset can be used in several tasks, such as background removal in conference applications, teeth whitening, face skin enhancement, red eye removal or eye colorization, and so on.

-EasyPortrait dataset size is **???** and it contains **20 000** RGB images (~17.5K FullHD images) with high quality annotated masks.
+EasyPortrait dataset size is about **26GB** and it contains **20 000** RGB images (~17.5K FullHD images) with high quality annotated masks.
 This dataset is divided into training set, validation set and test set by subject `user_id`.
 The training set includes 14000 images, the validation set includes 2000 images, and the test set includes 4000 images.

 ## Downloads
 We split dataset of images into 3 archives.
 Download and unzip them from the following links: